 Elizabeth Berg praised Cheryl Strayed’s first novel, Torch, saying, “I loved the honesty of this novel, the way it looked at every aspect of loss and recovery—the pain, the joy, the absurdity, the anger, the despair, the hope and the great beauty—without ever holding back.”
 But that’s not the only reason you should pick up Elizabeth Berg’s books if you like Cheryl Strayed.

 Berg has written many novels, and many of them cover similar topics that Strayed also is interested in writing about.
 Namely, Berg writes about finding oneself, and grief and loss.
 Berg’s short story collection The Day I Ate Whatever I Wanted is all about women who committed small acts of rebellion to get to a truer version of themselves.
 Her most recent novel The Story of Arthur Truluv is about grief, heartbreak, and the healing process.

 For more fiction about grief, similar to Cheryl Strayed’s novel Torch, I cannot recommend Emily X.R.
 Pan enough.
 Sure, Emily X.R.
 Pan quoted Cheryl Strayed on her Tumblr account, but the connections in their work are deeper than that.
 Pan’s novel The Astonishing Color of After tackles difficult subject matter with heart and grace, much like Cheryl Strayed’s work.
 This novel mixes the difficult realities of grief with magic and hope in a story about a teen girl who loses her mother to suicide.
 She then becomes certain her mother has turned into a bird.

 Need more book recommendations?
 If you’ve got more authors you love and want to find similar books to read, then consider TBR.
-TBR is a subscription service that personally picks out books for you based on your specific tastes and requests.
+TBR is a subscription service where professional book recommenders personally pick out books for you based on your specific tastes and requests.
 Think personal shopping, but with books!